wp-plugins/captcha-on-login/readme.txt

 = 1.1 =
 * Changed the report page from last 100 logins to last 1000 logins and fixed a little bug.

+= 2.0 =
+* The plugin started limiting also the number of login attempts using auth cookies
+* The plugin allows you adding permanent blocked ips
+* Added an report are for see all permanent blocked ips